forlilab/Ringtail/docs/source/api.rst

     #results in creation of output_eworst6.db

-Finally, a receptor stored in the database may be re-exported as a PDBQT with the ``export_receptor`` method.
+Finally, a receptor stored in the database may be re-exported as a PDBQT with the ``export_receptor_pdbqt`` method.
 This will save the receptor PDBQT in the current working directory.

 .. code-block:: python